vitorm04/docs.pt-br/docs/visual-basic/programming-guide/program-structure/coding-conventions.md

      [!code-vb[VbVbalrGuidelines#13](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrGuidelines/VB/Class1.vb#13)]

-### <a name="use-the-with-keyword"></a>Use o com a palavra-chave
+### <a name="use-the-with-keyword"></a>Usar a palavra-chave with
- Quando você faz uma série de chamadas para um objeto, considere o uso de `With` palavra-chave:
+ Quando você faz uma série de chamadas para um objeto, considere usar a `With` palavra-chave:

  [!code-vb[VbVbalrGuidelines#15](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrGuidelines/VB/Class1.vb#15)]

-### <a name="use-the-trycatch-and-using-statements-when-you-use-exception-handling"></a>Use a instrução Try...
-Catch e instruções Using ao usar o tratamento de exceções
+### <a name="use-the-trycatch-and-using-statements-when-you-use-exception-handling"></a>Use a tentativa...
+Capturar e usar instruções ao usar a manipulação de exceções
  Não use `On Error Goto`.

-### <a name="use-the-isnot-keyword"></a>Use a palavra-chave IsNot
+### <a name="use-the-isnot-keyword"></a>Usar a palavra-chave IsNot
- Use o `IsNot` palavra-chave, em vez de `Not...Is Nothing`.
+ Use a `IsNot` palavra-chave `Not...Is Nothing`em vez de.

 ### <a name="new-keyword"></a>Nova palavra-chave

-- Use a instanciação breve.
+- Use a instanciação curta.
 Por exemplo, use a seguinte sintaxe:

      [!code-vb[VbVbalrGuidelines#21](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrGuidelines/VB/Class1.vb#21)]